macutko/tag_server/README.md

 # Accessing the shared dev server.

-the shared server DDNS is on domacanas.hopto.org <port and all to come>

-For security reasons I will always update this server with the most uptodate version of the code, but souldnt server as a dev server, rather a test server.
+the shared server DDNS is on domacanas.hopto.org:12358 For security reasons I will always update this server with the most uptodate version of the code, but this server shouldnt be used as a dev server, rather a test server.